 We try to use the best possible leathers, which tend to be the most expensive leathers in the industry.
 We use traditional methods like partial blake construction, or good-year welting, which add years to your soles, but are some of the most expensive ways to make shoes.

 On top of using top shelf materials, we make a very limited amount of shoes, usually factory minimums which can be quite expensive.
 It’s the difference between the productions of Ferraris versus Honda Civics; both are great cars but one is singularly fine tuned while the other is mass-produced.
 After all these factors are put into place, and you realize only 100 people in the world might have the same specific model and colour in their closet as yours, you begin to wonder how we are able to keep the prices somewhat affordable?!

 I found a pair of your shoes elsewhere on sale, but yours are not.
 Why?

 Most likely, the pair you found is on sale at one of our wholesale accounts with limited sizes.
 They are allowed to put their own stock of Fluevogs on sale.
 That same style might be restocked and continued at Fluevog, which is why we don’t have them on sale.
 If you can find them on sale in your size at the wholesaler, go for it!
 Nice find!

 Why can’t I order a pair of shoes across the border?
-(US and CDN)

-We have two different inventories and POS systems with two different currencies for each country.
+We have three different inventories and POS systems with three different currencies for each country.
 It gets really messy if we try to transfer a pair across the border.
 If you really want to order that pair from across the border, call that store directly and they will ship it to you.
 Please note: you are responsible for customs and duty taxes associated with shipping the shoes across the border.